betcode-org/betfair/README.md

 # todo

+    - Unit tests
     - Fix issue with no errorCode in cancel request
     - Use schematics for json -> data structure
     - Enums for correct values to be sent
-    - Remove handling of expired sessionToken, should be done in framework
     - Choose where certs are located
-    - Unit tests
+    - Thread lock on transaction counter